PeakURL/PeakURL-CLI/README.md

 peakurl status --json
 ```

-Download and extract the latest PeakURL core package into the current directory:
+Download, verify, and extract the current PeakURL core package into the current directory:

 ```bash
 peakurl core download
 ```

-If the current directory already contains conflicting files, re-run with:
+The command checks the published release checksum before extracting files.
+If the current directory already contains release-managed files, the command stops by default.

+Use `--force` only when you intentionally want those files replaced:

 ```bash
 peakurl core download --force